naushinhoque/web-module-project-testing-web-apps/README.md

 ### Task 1: Project Set Up

-- [ ] Create a forked copy of this project.
+- [x ] Create a forked copy of this project.
-- [ ] Clone your OWN version of the repository in your terminal
+- [x ] Clone your OWN version of the repository in your terminal
-- [ ] Download project dependencies by running `npm install`
+- [x ] Download project dependencies by running `npm install`
-- [ ] Start up the app using `npm start`
+- [x ] Start up the app using `npm start`
-- [ ] In a new terminal window, run `npm test`
+- [x ] In a new terminal window, run `npm test`
-- [ ] With each saved change in your editor, the test runner will re-run all the tests
+- [x ] With each saved change in your editor, the test runner will re-run all the tests
 - [ ] **IMPORTANT** If a test fails, use the test runner's error messages to find out why it is failing

 ### Task 2: Project Requirements